lumeland/lume.land/plugins/inline.md

 </lume-code>

-The source file must be exported to the `dest` directory, there's no support for external URLs. {.tip}
+The source file must be exported to the `dest` directory; there's no support for external URLs. {.tip}

 ## SVG inline